BlaqueDevs/se-assignment-day-4-software-project-management-CodeG-prog/README.md

  -The methodology does not handle scope changes well, making it unsuitable for projects where requirements are expected to evolve.
  -Stakeholders don't see a working product until late in the project, so feedback comes too late to make changes.

 ## 4. In what types of projects might Agile be more beneficial than Waterfall, and vice versa?
 Can you provide examples of each?

+Agile method is more beneficial than waterfall in projects with evolving or unclear requirements.
+Projects where the requirements are not fully defined upfront or are expected to change during the development process.
+ Agile allows for flexibility, enabling teams to adapt to evolving needs and incorporate feedback in regular iterations.
+Examples:
+Software Development (Startups or New Products): When creating a new software product or feature, it’s common for requirements to evolve as the market needs or user feedback change.
+Agile allows for fast iterations, customer feedback, and rapid adjustments to improve the product incrementally.
+Mobile App Development: In mobile app development, customer needs can change quickly, or new technologies can emerge.
+Agile allows developers to release small, functional parts of the app, then gather user feedback to make necessary changes or add features.
+Waterfall is more beneficial compared to agile in projects with well-defined and fixed requirements Projects where requirements are well understood from the start and unlikely to change.
+Why Waterfall Works: Waterfall works best when the project scope and requirements are clear upfront.
+Since it follows a linear path, it’s suited for environments where changes are minimal and the scope is fixed.
+Examples:
+Construction Projects: A typical construction project (e.g., building a bridge or a factory) has clearly defined steps and requirements that do not change frequently.
+Waterfall’s structured approach ensures each phase is completed before moving to the next, making it easier to manage.
+Manufacturing Projects: Manufacturing new products with known specifications, such as creating a new model of car or machinery, often involves a rigid process that can be managed effectively with Waterfall.

 ## 5. What are some methods for ensuring quality assurance throughout a software project?
 Why is it important to maintain high standards?
+(QA) is an essential feature throughout a software project as it is crucial for delivering a product that meets both functional and non-functional requirements while providing a good user experience.
+High-quality standards help ensure that the software is reliable, secure, and performs efficiently, which ultimately contributes to customer satisfaction and reduces long-term costs.
+Methods for ensuring high quality assurance in a software project include;

+Test-Driven Development (TDD)
+ TDD is a software development practice where developers write automated tests before writing the actual code.
+The process follows a "Red-Green-Refactor" cycle:
+Write a test that fails (Red).
+Write code to pass the test (Green).
+Refactor the code while ensuring tests still pass (Refactor).
+Benefits:
+Ensures that the code meets the requirements from the outset.
+Prevents bugs by catching issues early in the development cycle.
+Results in a more testable, modular codebase.

+Continuous Integration (CI) and Continuous Deployment (CD) CI involves automatically integrating code changes into a shared repository multiple times a day.
+CD goes further by automating the deployment of these code changes to production.
+Benefits:
+Early detection of bugs through automated tests during the integration process.
+Reduces integration issues by regularly merging code and checking its impact on the system.
+Allows for frequent, incremental releases with reduced risk of bugs at deployment.

+Automated Testing
+Automated tests are scripts written to automatically execute test cases, typically including unit tests, integration tests, and UI tests.
+Benefits:
+Ensures faster, more frequent testing and reduces manual errors.
+Helps cover a large portion of the codebase without additional effort.
+Makes it easier to validate the software after each change or update.****

 ## 6. How does defining the project scope contribute to successful project planning?
 What is a Work Breakdown Structure (WBS), and why is it useful?
 ## 7. What are the benefits of developing a detailed project schedule, and how can Gantt charts assist in this process?
 ## 8. What are the core issues that your software aims to address?
 Why are these problems significant to your target audience?